U.S. Embassy London, United Kingdom - LND

 Bring to your interview

-• Documents showing that you have either a qualifying high school education OR have two years of qualifying work experience in the last five years immediately prior to application (for the principal applicant only; more information is available online).
+• Documents that show you have either a qualifying high school education OR two years of qualifying work experience.

 • Payment of the $330 Diversity Visa Application Fee.
 All fees may be paid in U.S. dollars or British pounds.
-We accept cash, international money order, bankers drafts, and credit cards (Visa, MasterCard, Diners Club, American Express, or a debit card with a Visa logo only).
+We accept cash and credit cards (Visa, MasterCard, American Express, or a debit card with a Visa logo only).
+The credit or debit card must be in the name of the person making the payment.
+The Embassy cashier does not accept contactless payment such as Apple Pay.

 Review your DV Lottery entry